-Case Studies in Design is coordinated by PennPraxis, a center at Weitzman School of Design at the University of Pennsylvania that is dedicated to the translation of theory into praxis (or action).
+Case Studies in Design is coordinated by PennPraxis, an arm of the Weitzman School of Design at the University of Pennsylvania that is dedicated to the translation of theory into praxis-action.
 Our aspiration is to bring together people from a wide geography and set of perspectives on diverse change efforts.
 Case study projects could range from outstanding examples of community-engaged design practice to more radical roles and results of design, planning or place-keeping.
 To propel this collective writing and thinking project, we are seeking applications from people who would like to research and author a case study.

-We will support 5 case study writers in 2024 with a fee and expense allowance of \$50,000 per author to research, write, and curate or create illustrations for a case study over a period of 8 months.
-Fees for community members participating in interviews, travel and other expenses will be managed by authors within the resources of the \$50,000 lump sum for fee and expense.
+We will support 5 case study writers in 2025 with a fee and expense allowance of \$50,000 per author to research, write, and curate or create illustrations for a case study over a period of 8 months.
+Fees for community members participating in interviews, travel and other expenses will be managed by authors within the resources of the \$50,000 lump sum award.
 (Two people may apply to work together on a case project, sharing the fee.)